Modelling $\delta$ Scuti pulsations: A new grid of p, g, and f modes across pre-main-sequence to post-main-sequence evolution: Methodology

 \subsubsection{Convective mixing}

+Convection in our models is treated using the mixing-length theory (MLT) formalism of \citet{Henyey1965}.
+The mixing-length parameter was set to $\alpha_{\text{MLT}} = 1.9$, which is a reasonable and commonly adopted choice for \dsct stellar models; several studies either used values near $1.8$--$1.92$ or fixed $1.9$ across grids for these stars \citep{templeton_asteroseismology_2001,Joyce_MLT_2023,murphy_grid_2023,guo_oscillation_2024}.
+Our chosen value lies squarely within the $\alpha_{\rm MLT}\sim1.7$--$2.1$ range supported by Time Dependent Convection (TDC) and 3D radiation--hydrodynamic calibrations across the $T_{\rm eff}$--$\log g$ space that overlaps \dsct stars \citep{dupret_theoretical_2004,trampedach_mlt_2014b,magic_stagger-grid_2015}.
+These calibrations further indicate trends of slight increase in $\alpha_{\rm MLT}$ toward higher $\log g$ and lower $T_{\rm eff}$, implying that $\alpha_{\rm MLT}\approx1.8$--$2.0$ is broadly applicable to \dsct stars.
+On a star-by-star basis, asteroseismic results have been found to be insensitive to the value of $\alpha_{\rm MLT}$ \citep{murphy_precise_2021}, albeit over a narrow region of the HR diagram.
+We extend this test in this work.

-Convection in our models was implemented using the mixing-length theory (MLT) with a mixing-length parameter of $ \alpha_{\text{MLT}} = 1.9 $, following the formalism of \citet{Henyey1965}.
-MLT assumes that convective energy transport occurs via fluid parcels that travel a mean free path, or mixing length ($ \lambda $), before dissolving and releasing their energy.
+Convective boundaries in our models are determined using the Ledoux criterion.
+MLT, in general, assumes that convective energy transport occurs via fluid parcels that travel a mean free path, or mixing length ($ \lambda $), before dissolving and releasing their energy.
 The efficiency of this process is governed by the parameter $ \alpha_{\text{MLT}} $, defined as the ratio of the mixing length to the pressure scale height ($ H_P $), which quantifies the distance over which pressure decreases by a factor of $ e $:

-MLT reduces the complexity of modelling turbulent convection to a simplified, parametrized framework, making it computationally efficient and well-suited for constructing large stellar model grids.
-We employed the Ledoux criterion for convective boundary determination, along with convective premixing as described by \citet{Paxton2018}, to account for composition gradients near these boundaries.
+The mixing-length parameter represents the efficiency of convective energy transport; larger values imply a greater distance a convective parcel travels, indicating more efficient transport of flux by convection.
+However, MLT simplifies convection by assuming it to be vertically bidirectional, overlooking the complex, asymmetrical and dynamic nature of actual convective flows that are characterised by the continuous deformation and restructuring of flow channels, complex flow dynamics, turbulent mixing, and multiscale dynamics.
+Despite these limitations in capturing the full complexity of convection, its simplicity and efficiency make it valuable for large datasets.
+While not perfect, it provides reasonable estimates of overall energy transport, especially for dominant large-scale features \citep{Joyce_MLT_2023}.

+To assess the sensitivity of our pulsation models to the treatment of convection, we varied $\alpha_{\text{MLT}}$ by $\pm0.2$ around the fiducial value.
+We found that fractional differences in pulsation frequencies induced by this variation can reach up to 10\% during the pre-MS phase, particularly for lower-mass stars in our sample.
+Importantly, varying $\alpha_{\text{MLT}}$ had a negligible effect on the timing of ZAMS arrival, with differences of less than 1 Myr across all tested evolutionary tracks.
+On the MS, the fractional frequency differences decrease to below 5\% for lower-mass stars and below 1\% for the rest of the sample, indicating a reduced sensitivity to convective efficiency once stars settle onto the MS. The associated systematic uncertainties arising from the choice of $\alpha_{\text{MLT}}$ and the treatment of convection will be studied in detail in future work.